 Recovering from heroin dependence can be extremely difficult, but with a range of treatment services at your disposal, it’s possible to regain your hope and health.

 A successful treatment plan for heroin abuse involves:

 - A period of detoxification, in which the drug is cleared from your system under medical supervision for maximum safety and effectiveness

 - An opiate replacement program using a drug like methadone, buprenorphine or naltrexone to help you manage your cravings

 - Intensive, personalized psychotherapy to help you learn new coping strategies and change destructive thought patterns

 - Peer group therapy to help you build a support network of recovering addicts

 - Counseling and education for spouses, partners and children

 - Long-term recovery support to help you stay clean and sober after you graduate from rehab

-The integrated treatment programs at Futures are founded on therapeutic strategies that get to the heart of your addiction.
+The integrated treatment programs at Futures are founded on therapeutic strategies that get to the heart of substance misuse.
 We address every aspect of the rehabilitation process, from the medical demands of detox to the need for behavioral modification and stress management skills.
-Our approach to treatment emphasizes motivation, inner strength and personal empowerment.
+Our approach to treatment emphasizes motivation, inner strength, and personal empowerment.
 Call our admissions team to find out how we can help you start the recovery process today.